Alain LeRoy Locke: Death, influence and legacy

 After his retirement from Howard University in 1953, Locke moved to New York City.
-He suffered from heart disease.
+He had heart disease.
 Following a six-week illness, he died at Mount Sinai Hospital on June 9, 1954.
-During his illness, he was cared for by his friend and mentee, Margaret Just Butcher.
+During his illness, he was cared for by his friend and protégée, Margaret Just Butcher.

 Butcher used notes from Locke's unfinished work to write The Negro in American Culture (1956).

 Journey of ashes

 Locke was cremated, and his remains given to Dr. Arthur Fauset, Locke's close friend and executor of his estate.
 He was an anthropologist who was a major figure in the Harlem Renaissance.
 After Fauset died in 1983, and the remains were given to his friend, Reverend Sadie Mitchell, who ministered at African Episcopal Church of St. Thomas in Philadelphia.
 Mitchell retained the ashes until the mid-1990s, when she asked Dr. J. Weldon Norris, a professor of music at Howard University, to take the ashes to the university.

 The ashes were held at Howard University's Moorland–Spingarn Research Center until 2007.
 That year they were discovered when two former Rhodes scholars were working on the Centennial of Locke's selection as a Rhodes Scholar.
-Concerned that the human remains were not properly cared for, the university transferred them to its W. Montague Cobb Research Laboratory, which had extensive experience handling human remains (and had worked on those from the African Burying Ground in New York).
+Concerned that the human remains were not properly cared for, the university transferred them to its W. Montague Cobb Research Laboratory, which had extensive experience handling human remains (and had worked on those from the African Burial Ground in New York).
 Locke's ashes, which had been stored in a plain paper bag in a simple round metal container, were transferred to a small funerary urn and locked in a safe.